microsoft/PartsUnlimited/docs/HOL_PartsUnlimited_HDD-User-Telemetry/HOL_PartsUnlimited_HDD-User-Telemetry.md

 ![](<media/task2step4.png>)

-**Step 5.** Note the Usage Timeline.
+**Step 5.** Note the Usage timeline.
 By drilling into usage, we can gauge how popular our web application is based on the number of distinct users, active sessions, and number of calls to trackPageView() (usually called once).
 Click in the chart on "Users" to view more information about the users.

 ![](<media/task2step5.png>)